 - Watch the standpipe (from within reach of the dial)

-- Note the time when water starts backing up
+- Note the time when the water starts backing up

 - Turn off the washer once the leaking starts

-If you noticed the water back up after only a few seconds, the clog is probably closer to the trap area.
-You might only need to insert a small drain snake at the standpipe to take care of the clog.
-If it took a while for the backup to develop, you may need a longer drain snake inserted at a cleanout to fix the clog.
+If you noticed the water back up after only a few seconds, the clog is closer to the trap area.
+You should only insert a small drain snake into the standpipe to clear the clog.
+If the backup took a while to develop, you may need a longer drain snake inserted at a cleanout to clear the clog.

 DIY Fixes to Try Before Calling a Pro